NSW: Claimant Prepares Adjudication Application

 - Be in writing addressed to Adjudicate Today (or other ANA), requesting the nomination of an adjudicator;

 - Be lodged with Adjudicate Today within 10 business days from the date of receipt of the payment schedule.
 However there is a trap!
-If the claimant served an adjudication notice [s.17(2)] notice (because the respondent failed to serve the payment schedule within 10 business days of the payment claim), the adjudication application must be prepared and served by the claimant within 10 business days of receipt of the adjudication notice [s17(2)] notice.
+If the claimant served an adjudication notice [s.17(2)] notice (only necessary if the respondent failed to serve the payment schedule within 10 business days of the payment claim), the adjudication application must be prepared and served by the claimant within 10 business days of the expiry of the adjudication notice [s17(2)] notice.
 This drafting "quirk" means that a claimant who receives a payment schedule after receipt of an adjudication notice [s.17(2)] notice must wait until the notice expires (5 business days after receipt) before the 10 business days for service of the adjudication application commences.
-Service of an adjudication application on Adjudicate Today before the 5 business days after receipt has elapsed may render the application invalid or at the least require that it be resubmitted.
+Service of an adjudication application on Adjudicate Today before the 5 business days after receipt of the s17(2) notice has elapsed may render the application invalid or at the least require that it be resubmitted.

 - Be served upon the respondent.

 - Attach a copy of the payment claim;